 - Pour the wet ingredients into the dry ingredients and whisk to combine until no lumps remain.
 The batter will be somewhat thin.

-- Heat a cast iron griddle on medium-low heat and spray lightly with cooking spray.
-Once your griddle is hot, pour a heaping ⅛ cup of the batter to make pancakes approx. 4" in diameter.
+- Heat a cast iron griddle or skillet on medium-low heat and spray lightly with cooking spray.
+Once your griddle is hot, pour a heaping ⅛ cup of the batter to make pancakes approx. 4 inches in diameter.
 Cook on medium-low heat until the edges start to get crusty, about 1-1½ minutes per side, and then flip.

-- Top with ghee, pure maple syrup, and/or fresh or frozen fruit.
+- Top with ghee (or butter), pure maple syrup, and/or fresh or frozen fruit.